frimpongemanuele/darkweb-osint-threat-intelligence/lab/osint-monitoring/README.md

 ## Security & Ethical Considerations

-OSINT and Dark Web research can expose researchers to sensitive, personal, misleading, or potentially unlawfully obtained information.
+OSINT and Dark Web research can expose researchers to sensitive, personal, misleading or potentially unlawfully obtained information.

 The environment and investigation were therefore approached according to several principles: